Hasakev/SOStudent/README.md

 1. Clone the repository
 2. Download and install [XAMPP](https://www.apachefriends.org/index.html)
 3. Start Apache and MySQL in XAMPP
-4. Open phpMyAdmin and import the database file `SOSStudent.sql`
+4. Open phpMyAdmin and import the database file `user_data.sql`, ensure database is called `user_data`.
+5. Fix index/Config/App.php to "localhost:8080":
+6. Fix index/Config/Database.php to match your local database
-5. Open the project folder in your IDE and run `php spark serve` in the terminal
+7. Open the project folder in your IDE and run `php spark serve` in the terminal
-6. Open `localhost:8080` in your browser
+8. Open `localhost:8080` in your browser

 ## Deploying to UQCloud
 1. Clone the repository
-2. Save the repository in `var/www/htdocs/[index_directory]` folder in your UQCloud account
+2. Save the `index` folder in `var/www/htdocs` in your UQCloud account.
-3. Open phpMyAdmin and import the database file `SOSStudent.sql`
+3. Open phpMyAdmin and import the database file `user_data.sql`, ensure database is called `user_data`.
+4. Fix index/Config/App.php to match your UQCloud account
+5. Fix index/Config/Database.php to match your local database
-4. Accessing https://infs3202-########.uqcloud.net/[index_directory] should now show the website
+6. Accessing [https://infs3202-########.uqcloud.net/index]() should now show the website

+> You may rename the domain by changing the `index` folder name to your desired domain name.
+Then, you must change the index/Config/App.php to match the new domain name.

 ## Basic Features
 - Remember me: Users can choose to be remembered for 30 days